CASA Youth Council

 To learn more about the subcommittees and how you can get involved, please contact the CYC coordinator at email@example.com.

 Unseen: Youth Mental Wellness Magazine

 Unseen: Youth Mental Wellness Magazine is a mental health publication created by the members of the CASA Youth Council.
 Unseen works to provide a youth lens on various aspects of mental health.
-We are extremely happy to share with you, after a long wait & much anticipation, the third edition of Unseen!
-This past year, the CASA Youth Council Unseen Subcommittee and connected community members have worked hard to write various stories addressing their own personal journeys, insights, and ideas for change regarding mental health and illness.
+The CASA Youth Council Unseen Subcommittee and connected community members work hard to write various stories addressing their own personal journeys, insights, and ideas for change regarding mental health and illness.
 We are grateful for the opportunity to share our spirit with you, and hope you can take away some new knowledge from our words.

 Printed copies of all issues of Unseen are available; please click here if you are interested in a printed copy.
 You can download the latest version, as well as previous versions, below:

 Please note: The views and opinions expressed in Unseen: Youth Mental Wellness Magazine are those of the members of the CASA Youth Council and do not necessarily reflect the official position of CASA Child, Adolescent and Family Mental Health.

 The CASA Youth Council is always looking for youth writers and artists between the ages of 13 and 25 to submit their work for the next issue of Unseen.
 If you are a youth and have written a personal story, poem or article about mental health please share it with us!
 Original artwork is also accepted!
 For more information, please read the Unseen contributor guide.